Radio drama: 2000–present: radio drama's "new media" revival

 Regular broadcasts of radio drama in English can be heard on the BBC's Radio 3, Radio 4 and Radio 4 Extra (formerly Radio 7), on RTÉ Radio 1 in Ireland, and RNZ National in New Zealand.
 The Canadian Broadcasting Corporation produced notable radio plays in Calgary and Toronto in the postwar decades, from which many actors and directors proceeded to international careers, but abolished its radio drama department in the 1970s and finally ceased production of radio dramas in 2012.
-BBC Radio 4 in today noted for its radio drama, broadcasting hundreds of new, one-off plays each year in such strands as The Afternoon Play, as well as serials and soap operas.
+BBC Radio 4 is today noted for its radio drama, broadcasting hundreds of new, one-off plays each year in such strands as The Afternoon Play, as well as serials and soap operas.
 Radio 4 Extra broadcasts a variety of radio plays from the BBC's vast archives and a few extended versions of Radio 4 programmes.
 The British commercial station Oneword, though broadcasting mostly book readings, also transmitted a number of radio plays in instalments before it closed in 2008.

 In the United States, contemporary radio drama can be found on broadcasters including ACB radio, produced by the American Council of the Blind; on the Sirius XM Book Radio channel from Sirius XM Satellite Radio (previously Sonic Theater on XM); and occasionally in syndication, as with Jim French's production Imagination Theater.
-Several community radio stations carry weekly radio drama programs including KBOO, KFAI, WMPG, WLPP and WFHB.
+Several community radio stations carry weekly radio drama programs including KBOO, KFAI, WMPG, WLPP-LP and WFHB.

 A growing number of religious radio stations air daily or weekly programs usually geared to younger audiences, such as Focus on the Family's Adventures in Odyssey (1,700+ syndicated stations), or Pacific Garden Mission's Unshackled!
 (1,800 syndicated stations – a long-running radio drama), which is geared to adults.
 The networks sometime sell transcripts of their shows on cassette tapes or CDs or make the shows available for listening or downloading over the Internet.
 Transcription recordings of many pre-television shows have been preserved.
 They are collected, re-recorded onto audio CDs and/or MP3 files and traded by hobbyists today as old-time radio programmes.
 Meanwhile, veterans such as the late Yuri Rasovsky (The National Radio Theater of Chicago) and Thomas Lopez (ZBS Foundation) have gained new listeners on cassettes, CDs and downloads.
 In the mid-1980s, the nonprofit L.A.
 Theatre Works launched its radio series recorded before live audiences.
 Productions have been broadcast via public radio, while also being marketed on compact discs and via download.
 Carl Amari's nationally syndicated radio series Hollywood 360 features four old-time radio shows during his four-hour weekly broadcasts.
 Amari also broadcasts old-time radio shows on The WGN Radio Theatre heard every Saturday night beginning at 22:00 on 720-WGN in Chicago.